About The Movement

 How I stopped dieting and obsessing about every calorie, carb and fat gram and made peace with food for good!

-My experience with disordered eating began as a young child and continued through my teens into my college years.
+My experience with eating problems began as a young child and continued through my teens into my college years.
 In fact, as far back as I can remember, my first thoughts in the morning were always about food and whether I’d be disciplined enough to avoid an extra bite that day, and my last thoughts at night were counting calories and fat grams while most people counted sheep.

 In my desire to be perfect, I followed the strictest, most unrealistic diets and kept track of literally everything I put into my mouth.
 Looking back now, I can see how the secrecy of my relationship with food fooled me into thinking I was in control, when nothing could be further from the truth.

 When my willpower eventually gave in (in truth, it always did), I’d lose control, binge, and then get rid of everything I’d eaten, only to feel nothing but shame.
 And then the cycle would start all over again.